Armorer jailed over on-set Rust shooting is released from prison

 Hannah Gutierrez Reed served 18 months in prison after she was found guilty of involuntary manslaughter over the 2021 accidental shooting death of Halyna Hutchins

-The movie armorer Halyna Hutchins has been released from a New Mexico prison on parole.
+The movie armorer who was convicted in the accidental shooting of Rust cinematographer Halyna Hutchins has been released from a New Mexico prison on parole.

 Upon completion of her 18-month sentence, Gutierrez-Reed signed out of the Western New Mexico Correctional Facility on Friday to return home to Bullhead City, Arizona, prison records show.